Degree: Bachelor of Science (B.S.) with a major in Criminal Justice

 (120 credits hours) Requirements are subject to change.

-Criminal justice advisors assist students to discover their individual strengths, in making an appropriate selection of courses and internships to complement those strengths, in their pursuit of academic growth and professional development.
+Criminal justice advisors assist students to discover their individual strengths, in making an appropriate selection of courses and internships to complement those strengths, and to develop a wider understanding of social processes.